Configure & deploy site /Configure builds /

 # Templates

-While a template repository can make use of other netlify.toml settings, you can use the [template] section of a netlify.toml to provide a set of default values for a site template.
-When users deploy your site template using a Deploy to Netlify button, they will access the default values.
+While a template repository can make use of other netlify.toml settings, you can use the [template] section of a netlify.toml to provide template-specific configuration for Deploy to Netlify buttons.

 [template]